interledger/interledger.github.io/docs/markdown/glossary.md

 ## Interledger Layer

-The second layer of the Interledger protocol stack, consisting of the Interledger Protocol version 4 (ILPv4).
+The layer of the Interledger protocol stack, consisting of the Interledger Protocol version 4 (ILPv4).
 This layer is concerned with currency amounts and whether each step in a payment arrives in time or expires.
 This protocol layer finds a path to connect a sender and receiver using any number of intermediaries.

 See also: [IL-RFC 1](https://github.com/interledger/rfcs/blob/master/0001-interledger-architecture/0001-interledger-architecture.md#interledger-protocol)